pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 **How to implement Mann–Whitney U test**

-We can implement it in Go based on [the Kayent implementation](https://github.com/spinnaker/kayenta/blob/master/kayenta-judge/src/main/scala/com/netflix/kayenta/judge/classifiers/metric/MannWhitneyClassifier.scala#L33-L55) because that algorithm is relatevely simple.
+We can implement it in Go based on [the Kayenta implementation](https://github.com/spinnaker/kayenta/blob/master/kayenta-judge/src/main/scala/com/netflix/kayenta/judge/classifiers/metric/MannWhitneyClassifier.scala#L33-L55) because that algorithm is relatevely simple.
 [Kayenta](https://github.com/spinnaker/kayenta) is an independent component of Spinnaker.
 But it requires JVM and Redis to run.
-If we embed Kayenta into Piped image, the image size can be quite huge.
-And it's tedious that Piped depends on Redis.
+If we embed Kayenta into Piped image, the image size will become larger.
+And we want to keep Piped run as a stateless component instead of depending on any external database like Redis.

 ### Configuration
 For instance, we can configure the dynamic ANALYSIS stage like: